xlevel/next-interview-project/README.md

 ## Mine Sweeper Map

-A field of 4 by 3 squares is represented by an array of 3 arrays of 4 arrays of type string.
+A map of 4 by 3 squares is represented by a two dimensional array of 3 rows by 4 columns.
+The values are all of type string.
 The character `*` represents a mine.
 The character `.` represents a space.